dhcoder/TiltAdventure/README.md

 * Using Pools.
 This would be great to avoid crazy allocations, but then I have to remember to alloc / free everything.
 For now, I'm just going to try to preallocate everything up front and not allocate much during the main game loop.
 Opts and that sort of stuff make this tricky, so I may see if there's a way to use pools in that case...
+* Test everything that can be tested (using JUnit 4)
+    * Tests should be FAST
+    * Tests should never write to a file, make a database connection, etc.